 There are many bins around the park.
 If you’re caught littering or smoking there will be a fine.

 6. During Monsoon the gardens are prone to flooding

 The Monsoon in Kolkata is pretty brutal each year.
 As it’s so close to the Hooghly River, you’ll find the river overflows and the rains are constant.

-Even in early October, which is after monsoon, we saw heavy rains and the city was flooded.
+Even in early October, which is after the monsoon, we saw heavy rains, and the city was flooded.

 The drainage system can’t handle the amount of water and so it just clogs up.
 We were walking through black muddy water many times when exploring the city.

 This also means that the Botanical Gardens are prone to floods as well and many sections were inaccessible unless you had a vehicle like the buggy.